John Brown (basketball, born 1992)

-John Brown III (born January 28, 1992) is an American professional basketball player for AS Monaco Basket of the LNB Pro A and EuroLeague.
+John Brown III (born January 28, 1992) is an American professional basketball player for the South East Melbourne Phoenix of the Australian National Basketball League (NBL).
 He played college basketball for the High Point Panthers and was a two-time winner of the Big South Player of the Year in 2014 and 2016.
-Since graduating college, he has played in Italy and Russia.
+Since graduating college, he has played in France, Italy and Russia.

 Early life

 Brown was born in Jacksonville, Florida.
 He grew up very poor in government housing in Jacksonville, moving through various one-bedroom apartments with his mother, his grandmother and his little brother.
 As a junior in high school, his mother gave birth to his younger brother, Ja'Ron.
 He subsequently became a stand-in father for his brother.

 High school career

 Brown attended three different high schools in Jacksonville, including Andrew Jackson High School, First Coast High School and Arlington Country Day School.
 He had been diagnosed with a learning disability while at First Coast High and was considered an academic non-entity for his first three years of high school.

 While at Arlington in 2009–10, Brown played for the basketball team and was named the Florida 1A Player of the Year after averaging 17.9 points, 12.1 rebounds and 2.3 blocks per game, leading his team in all three categories.
 He was also a first-team All-State and Jacksonville Times-Union All-First Coast team.
 The team finished with a 23–6 record and won the Florida Class 1A title game.

 In 2010–11, Brown split the year playing for both Body of Christ Christian Academy in Raleigh, North Carolina, and Oldsmar Christian School in Oldsmar, Florida.
 He had to attend these prep schools and a sit out a redshirt college year in order to be deemed eligible by the NCAA.